 Residential Buildings and Rooms

 On-campus residential buildings have various configurations.
 All buildings are coed.
 Most buildings have suites, typically featuring a common room, two to four bedrooms, and a shared bathroom.
 Other buildings have rooms off a hallway with a shared bath.
 Some bedrooms have bunk beds.
-All rooms and bathrooms are single sex.
+All rooms and bathrooms are divided by legal sex.
 Rooms are not air conditioned.
 Please note building or room requests cannot be honored.

 Roommates and Room Assignments